0xF48/re-slide/source/about.md

-`preact-slide` is a recursive sliding component.
+`re-slide` is a recursive sliding component.
 It can be used both as an animated replacement for a router type element supporting nesting and making ui layouts.
 Scroll down to view examples and props.